Aniq-Abid/Renderize/README.md

 ### Parse for Every Row Placeholders ({%%}):
 1. {%column:column_name%} : Parse the value of the specified column.
 2. {%column:column_name[key]%} : Parse the value of a key within a column if the column is an array or object.

+3. {%counter%} : The counter is number of current iteration.

+### Filters:
-3. {%column:column_name|upper%} : Capitalizes all letters in the column value.
+1. {%column:column_name|upper%} : Capitalizes all letters in the column value.
-4. {%column:column_name|lower%} : Converts all letters in the column value to lowercase.
+2. {%column:column_name|lower%} : Converts all letters in the column value to lowercase.
-5. {%column:column_name|firstCap%} : Capitalizes the first letter of the column value.
+3. {%column:column_name|firstCap%} : Capitalizes the first letter of the column value.
-6. {%column:title|length:20%} : Limits the length of the column value to 20 characters.
+4. {%column:title|length:20%} : Limits the length of the column value to 20 characters.
-7. {%column:column_name|formatNum%} : Formats the column value as a number with commas (e.g., 100000 becomes 100,000).
+5. {%column:column_name|formatNum%} : Formats the column value as a number with commas (e.g., 100000 becomes 100,000).
-8. {%counter%} : The counter is number of current iteration.

 ### Conditional Rendering: